Can You Get Pet Insurance Before Surgery?

 Your pet’s age and life expectancy

 Pet insurance provides better value for younger animals since they'll need veterinary care for many years to come.
-A 2-year-old dog might require medical treatment for 10 to 15 years, making pet insurance a smart investment over their lifetime.
+A two-year-old dog might require medical treatment for 10 to 15 years, making pet insurance a smart investment over their lifetime.

 pet icon